What you need to know about your travel insurance during the coronavirus pandemic

 If you took out your policy on or after 2 February 2020 and are travelling to China, you might not be covered for medical expenses (and associated claims) related to the coronavirus pandemic.

-No matter when your policy started, we don't cover cancellation costs if your trip was cancelled because of an epidemic, pandemic or outbreak of an infectious disease, including coronavirus.
+No matter when your policy started, we don't cover cancellation costs if your trip was cancelled because of an epidemic, pandemic or outbreak of an infectious disease, including coronavirus (except if you have a policy with the optional extra 'Cancel for any reason', read the Product Disclosure Statement (PDS) for more details).

 For more information about what we can cover if you’re travelling in China, call us on 1300 135 640.

-If you travel to a country that doesn’t have a ‘Do Not Travel Alert’, we could cover your overseas medical costs if you’re sick or hospitalised because of the coronavirus outbreak.
+If you travel to a country that doesn’t have a ‘Do Not Travel Alert’, we could cover your overseas medical costs if you’re sick or hospitalised because of the coronavirus pandemic.

 Your level of cover for overseas medical costs depends on your plan, when you took out your cover, and where you’re travelling.

 Other than these overseas medical costs, we don’t cover any claims related to an epidemic, pandemic or outbreak of an infectious disease.
-For example, we wouldn’t cover cancellation costs if your trip is cancelled because of the coronavirus pandemic.
+For example, we wouldn’t cover cancellation costs if your trip is cancelled because of the coronavirus pandemic (except if you have a policy with the optional extra 'Cancel for any reason', read the PDS for more details).

-To check what’s covered on your plan, read the Product Disclosure Statement (PDS).
+To check what’s covered on your plan, read the PDS.

 For urgent advice, call our emergency helpline on +61 2 8907 5584.